MateoC26/Interactive-Computer-Graphics/README.md

 # Interactive-Computer-Graphics
 Projects for the Interactive Computer Graphics course at NYU.
+Check out the demos in the Interactive Computer Graphics Demos folder.

 Setup is needed to run the projects locally.
 See https://cse.engineering.nyu.edu/cs653/ for instructions and required libraries.